AndyMc3000/ci-ms2-party-chef/README.md

 ## 1. <a name="introduction-heading">Introduction</a> ##

-The MaxFit website is my Milestone Project 1 (MS1) for my Diploma in Software Engineering course at Code Institute.
-The below refers to MaxFit as a fictional client of mine, where I have been hired to develop a website for them to meet certain requirements (see UX section below).
-However the underlying goal of the project is to meet and exceed the requirements laid out for the MS1 by Code Institute.
-The main goal of the MS1 is to "..build a static front-end site to present useful information to users, using all the technologies that you have learned about so far."
-Those principle technologies being HTML5, CSS3, and Bootstrap front-end framework.
+This Party Chef website is my Milestone 2 (MS2) project for my Diploma in Fullstack Software Development course at Code Institute.
+This Readme refers to Party Chef as a fictional client of mine, where I have been hired to develop a website for the business owner to meet certain criteria (see UX section below).
+However, the underlying goal of the project is to meet and exceed the requirements laid out for the MS2 project by Code Institute.
+The main goal of the MS2 is to "..build an interactive front-end site.
+The site should respond to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals."
+The principle technologies being used are HTML5, CSS3, JavaScript.
+Other technologies being used are; Bootstrap front-end framework, jQuery library, and EmailJS.

-MaxFit is a Gym and Fitness Club based on the beautiful shores of Lough Leane, Killarney.
-MaxFit is run by a passionate and inclusive group of fitness experts and professionals, and boasts state-of-the-art equipment and facilities.
-At MaxFit, their goal is to maximise the potential within their members.
+Party Chef is a private catering business with multiple office locations around Ireland.
+Party Chef is run by a professional team of chef's, service personnel, and party planners.

 #### [Back To Top ^ ](#top-of-page) ####